GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 is owned by user A, '*.txt' is owned by user B and 'config.md' is renamed to 'config.txt'.
 In this case it is the responsibility of the author doing the rename and the current code owners to ensure that the file/folder has the proper code owners at the new path.
-This is why for files that are renamed Gerrit requires a code owner approval for the old and the new path of the files (also see [code owner approval](#codeOwnerApproval) section).
-Also this is the reason why [matching subfolders via path expressions is discouraged](backend-find-owners.html#doNotUsePathExpressionsForSubdirectories).
+This is also the reason why [matching subfolders via path expressions is discouraged](backend-find-owners.html#doNotUsePathExpressionsForSubdirectories).

 ## <a id="mergeCommits">Merge commits